Noxid86/AskAssist/README.md

 ## Installation
 This is an unpacked work in progress.
 To install the plugin enable developer mode in the upper right hand corner of `chrome://extensions` and then 'load unpacked' on the left.
-Once you have selected the AskAssist folder the plugin will be ready to use.
+Once you have loaded the AskAssist folder the plugin will be ready to use.

 ## Usage
 ![screenshot 'waiting'](./screenshot-waiting.png)